1-20 of 27

 Published: 01 October 2021

 OSTEOBLASTOMA-LIKE OSTEOSARCOMA Figure 5-34 OSTEOBLASTOMA-LIKE OSTEOSARCOMA Left: Osteoblastoma-like osteosarcoma grows with an infiltrative pattern, encasing preexisting bone.
 Right: Neoplastic bone is rimmed by plump osteoblasts.
-The intertrabecular spaces contain loose connective tissue with ...
-More
+The intertrabecular spaces contain loose connective tissue More about this image found in OSTEOBLASTOMA-LIKE OSTEOSARCOMA Left: Osteoblastoma-like osteosarcoma grow...

 Images